 Bobbles are drums of stranded yarn.
 The yarn is not twisted/plied.
-Instead, the 3 or 4 strands of yarn run alongside each other.
+Instead, the 4 strands of yarn run alongside each other.
 Only one strand changes colour at any one time, resulting in a gradient colour change, also known as a fade.

 The weight is similar to 4ply/fingering and the recommended needle size is 3-4mm (US 2-6).
-For a garter stitch project, a 4mm (US 6) is recommended for a drapey fabric.
-For mosaic or other stripey patterns, as well as lace patterns, a smaller needle gives a clearer colour definition.
+For a garter stitch project, a 4mm (US 6) gives a drapey fabric.
+For mosaic or other stripey patterns, as well as lace patterns, a smaller needle gives a clearer definition.

 What fibre is used to make a bobble?

-I use yarn from Europe's best known manufacturer, TVU Garne in Germany.
-The fibre is a homogenous blend of 50% cotton and 50% Acrylic.
+I work with yarn from Europe's best known manufacturer, TVU Garne in Germany.
+The fibre is a homogenous blend of 50% cotton and 50% acrylic.
 It is rigorously tested in Germany and contains only non allergenic dyes.

 What is so special about a Yarn Mixology bobble?